 Ongoing research into the benefits of taking probiotics supplements or drinks and eating probiotic rich foods is showing great results.
 Probiotics help the immune system and improve digestive function.
 Our own good gut flora can be damaged by stress, antibiotic use and excess sugar intake.

-Probiotics come in a number of forms.
-They can be purchased as pills or powders.
-They also have been used traditionally for centuries as food around the world.
+Probiotics currently comes in a number of forms such as pills or powders.
+Traditionally they have been used for centuries as food around the world.
 Kefir is a slightly fizzy drink made with dairy or non milk or water.
 Kombucha is fermented with tea, sugar and a substance called a Scoby – a Symbiotic Culture of Bacteria and Yeasts.
 Sauerkraut is pickled fermented cabbage and Kvass is a drink made with fermented beetroot.
 There are many more ways of introducing healthy probiotics into the diet but it best to start slowly.